derjust/ITCE/README.md

-ITCE
+IT Consulting Essentials (ITCE)
 ====

+# License
-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][http://creativecommons.org/licenses/by-sa/4.0/].
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-IT Consulting Essentials
-====
+# Introduction
+## What it's not

+# Appendix
+## Follow up material